-The ragtop version of the successful and well-known Nissan Murano not only has two (long doors) to replace the four found on the conventional crossover, it has a fully automatic, folding cloth top that even contains its own glass moonroof--and bundles neatly into a stack behind the rear seat when put down.
+The front end looks like the familiar Nissan Murano, but everything from the windshield back is different than the five-door crossover utility when you're considering the CrossCabrio.
+Not only does it have two lengthier doors to replace the four found on the conventional crossover, it has a fully automatic, folding cloth top that even contains its own glass moonroof--and bundles neatly into a stack behind the rear seat when put down.
 The car is visually arresting, and looks quite different with the top down versus fully erected.
-The front end is familiar, but everything from the windshield back is different from the five-door crossover utility version that represents the vast bulk of Murano sales.
-The CrossCabrio sits higher, on large 20-inch aluminum alloy wheels, and the lengthy side doors and long convertible top make it closer to the old Chrysler PT Cruiser convertible than any new vehicle on the road today.
+Moreover, it sitsup higher, on large 20-inch aluminum alloy wheels, than the conventional Murano.
+All together, the long doors and even longer cloth top make it look quite like the old Chrysler PT Cruiser convertible--and just as awkward.

-Inside, however, it's far more luxurious than the standard Murano--the CrossCabrio tilting toward less crossover and a lot more cabriolet.
+Inside, though there are only four seats, it's far more luxurious than the standard Murano--the CrossCabrio tilting toward less crossover and a lot more cabriolet.
 Upholstery in quilted leather and real wooden trim boost the luxe quotient considerably, though buyers will have to decide whether it's enough to justify a starting price just below $42,000 (and that's after a price reduction of more than $2,500 compared to the 2013 model).

-It's only a four-seater, though, and the unusual packaging hurts its practicality.
+But the work required to turn it into a convertible makes the CrossCabriolet far less practical than the regular Murano.
 Rear-seat riders have to climb up and into their seats through the long side doors, which otherwise give easy access to the interior (as long as you have enough room to swing them open in tight parking lots).
 Rear shoulder space is tight, and with the top down, trunk space falls to just 7.6 cubic feet--enough for two roll-aboard bags or a set of golf clubs, barely--protected by a rigid barrier so the self-folding top doesn't crush your luggage.
 Raise the top, however, and you can double the trunk space.
-For safety, pop-up rollover bars are fitted in case of emergecy.
+For safety, pop-up rollover bars are fitted in case of emergency.

 Like regular Muranos, the CrossCabrio is powered by a 265-horsepower 3.5-liter V-6 engine paired to NIssan's Xtronic continuously-variable transmission (CVT).
 All-wheel drive is standard, and the combination of engine, CVT, and four powered wheels give the tall convertible smooth, strong performance.
 The EPA rates the CrossCabriolet's fuel economy at 19 mpg combined, 17 mpg city and 22 mpg highway.